Michael Dussek: Teaching

-Dussek is head of piano accompaniment at the Royal Academy of Music.
-His former students include James Baillieu, Sholto Kynoch, Simon Lepper, Joseph Middleton and Llŷr Williams.
+Dussek is Geoffrey Parsons Professor of Ensemble Piano at the Royal Academy of Music having previously been Head of Piano Accompaniment.

 Dussek has given masterclasses at the Central Conservatory of Music in Beijing, Berlin's Berlin University of the Arts, Hochschule für Musik, Theater und Medien Hannover in Hanover, London's Royal College of Music, the Saint Petersburg Conservatory in Russia, Weimar's Franz Liszt Academy and the Britten–Pears School for Advanced Musical Studies in Aldeburgh.